 Time to face the Christmas carols.
 The 25th is right at our doorstep and as much as I try to approach the holidays with a plan, Christmas day has a way of kicking down my front door and bellowing “I’m here …where are the gifts!” while I’m still in my bathrobe.

 So, you finally found some spare time to reupholster the dining room chairs or the flea market find that’s been collecting dust.
-Before you head over to my Etsy store, local hardware shop or community tool share hub, you may want to make a checklist of the specific upholstery tools and protective gear needed to complete your project.
+Before you head over to your local hardware shop or community tool share hub, you may want to make a checklist of the specific upholstery tools and protective gear needed to complete your project.

 Canada is forests, great lakes, rocky mountain, prairies, Atlantic and Pacific coasts.
 It’s big cities, remote communities and sprawling suburbs.
 It’s the Inuit and Métis; the Algonkin, Cree, Iroquois, Okanagon, Squawmish, Haida, Micmac and some 600 more First Nations first.
 Then everyone else second.